 |Credit: Hand money image via Shutterstock|

-Starting a business usually isn't a cheap endeavor.
-While most use at least some savings, many business owners also turn to the help of a small business loans to either help get started or help support growth after they've launched.
+Starting a business requires capital.
+Where you get it can be the most important decision in your career as an entrepreneur.
+While many small business owners use at least some savings, many also turn to the help of a small business loans to either help get started or help support growth after they've launched.
 Whether it's through a bank, backed by the government, or from a friend, small business loans come in all shapes and sizes.
 Some of the most popular options include: